amaharek/Math-games-v2/README.md

-# Math Game v2 🎮
+# Math Games v2 🎮

-A fun and educational math game built with Pygame that helps players practice basic arithmetic operations: addition, subtraction, multiplication, and division.
+A fun and educational Math Games built with Pygame that helps players practice basic arithmetic operations: addition, subtraction, multiplication, and division.

 ## 📋 Table of Contents
 - [About the Game](#about-the-game)